DanielGumbs/Voetbal-app/README.md

 Angular CLI does not come with an end-to-end testing framework by default.
 You can choose one that suits your needs.

+## Deploying to Firebase Hosting

+Follow these steps to deploy a new version to Firebase Hosting.

+Prerequisites:

+- Install Firebase CLI (one time): npm install -g firebase-tools
+- Log in to Firebase (one time per machine): npm run firebase:login
+- Make sure your project is selected or set a default project (replace YOUR_PROJECT_ID): firebase use YOUR_PROJECT_ID or run: npm run firebase:use

+Build and deploy:

+1. Build a production bundle:
+   npm run build:prod
+2. Deploy to Firebase Hosting: npm run deploy

+Notes:

+- The Firebase Hosting config is in firebase.json and points to dist/voetbal-app/browser which is where Angular outputs the app.
+- If you haven’t initialized hosting locally before, you can run firebase init hosting and choose “Configure files for Firebase Hosting”.
+This repo already includes a working firebase.json.
+- If you prefer CI/CD later, you can add GitHub Actions with firebase/cli-action to build and deploy on push to main.

 ## Additional Resources

 For more information on using the Angular CLI, including detailed command references, visit the [Angular CLI Overview and Command Reference](https://angular.dev/tools/cli) page.